 Why does the fund end in 2017?

-The end date of the fund is based on the International Energy Agency’s World Outlook Report stating that no new fossil fuel infrastructure can be built starting in 2017.
+The end date of the fund was originally set to 2017, based on the International Energy Agency’s World Outlook Report stating that no new fossil fuel infrastructure can be built starting in 2017.
 At the end of 2017, the advisory council voted to extend the fund until the end of 2018.

 What if I have more questions?